suiteplus/nscabinet/README.md

 ```bash
     npm install nscabinet
 ```
-  - Install the __nscabinet restlet__ bundle in your netsuite account (or manually create the script using the file in the repo)
+  - Install the __nscabinet restlet__ bundle in your netsuite account (or manually create the script using the file in the repo) *

   - Create a `nsconfig.json` file in the root of you project with at least __email__ , __password__, __account__, __script__ number and __deployment__ number.

   - Use it with gulp or with the CLI (see CLI section below)

 ```javascript
 var nscabinet = require('nscabinet');
 gulp.src('myProject/dist/**/*.js').pipe(nscabinet({ rootPath : '/Templates' }));
 ```
+_(*) if installing from the bundle, the minor version must match your current version of nscabinet_

+---

 ## Accepted input ways

-The parameters may be stored in config files, in environment variables, or passed directly.
+The parameters may be stored in config files, in environment variables, or passed directly as object.

 For environment variables, prefix the options with "NSCONF_" and write in uppercase.